 After Vignola died, he continued the construction of II Gesu which was the mother church of the Jesuit.
 He also constructed the Palazzo Albertoni Spinola, creating the entrance gallery and also the entrance hall of the Palace.
 He was the in-charge of construction that was going on in St. Peter’s Basilica.
 He also completed the dome of Michelangelo with Domenico Fontana.

 17. Vincenzo Scamozzi

-The primarypieces that were constructed by Vincenzo Scamozzi include the Rocca Oisana in Lonigo, completion of Villa Rotonda that has the world-famous scene of the Teatro Olimpico with roads of Thebes, Villa Molin in Mandriola, Villa Nani Mocenigo in Canda, Villa Duodo in Monselice, the theatre of Sabbioneta, and his design of the Salzburg Cathedral.
+The primary pieces that were constructed by Vincenzo Scamozzi include the Rocca Oisana in Lonigo, the completion of Villa Rotonda which has the world-famous scene of the Teatro Olimpico with roads of Thebes, Villa Molin in Mandriola, Villa Nani Mocenigo in Canda, Villa Duodo in Monselice, the theatre of Sabbioneta, and his design of the Salzburg Cathedral.

 They are the architects that worked during the Baroque era (late 16th century).
 They used the Roman Renaissance architecture to form a new theatrical and rhetorical fashion, quite often used to express the triumph of the Catholic Church.
 The architectural commissions that were the most popular during this era were churches and palaces.

 18. Carlo Maderno